Confused about diet during cancer treatment - read this...

 Myth:

-• Hormones used in the production of milk promote hormone related cancerous tumour growth.
+• Hormones used in the production of milk promote hormone-related cancerous tumor growth.

 Facts:

-• There is no link between dairy containing diets and risk of cancer or promoting cancer growth as a result of hormones.
+• There is no link between dairy-containing diets and the risk of cancer or promoting cancer growth as a result of hormones.

 Soya